Servir-Mekong/SurfaceWaterTool/README.md

 - Export data within drawn region to Google Drive
 - Demo to help users understand the application

-The SurfaceWaterTool was developed, in part, by checking out the code of one of the Earth Engine application demos at [https://github.com/google/earthengine-api/tree/master/demos/export-to-drive](https://github.com/google/earthengine-api/tree/master/demos/export-to-drive).
+SurfaceWaterTool was developed, in part, by checking out the code of one of the Earth Engine application demos at [https://github.com/google/earthengine-api/tree/master/demos/export-to-drive](https://github.com/google/earthengine-api/tree/master/demos/export-to-drive).

 ## Installation